deepfactor-io/appsec-village-pod-dc31/README.md

 directing the tool to intercept groups of system calls that relate to the selected behaviors.

+When selecting which system call to use to evade monitoring, what can you rely on?
+One thing that is sometimes useful is to use new system calls; we'll show an example using this technique in exercise 1b below.

 ### Exercise: Evading eBPF system call monitoring

 This exercise's content lives under the /home/user/exercise1 directory and